Andrew has been writing for decades, publishing articles online and in print. His many interests include literature, the arts, and nature.

 - bipolar sufferer

 I'm not sure if I agree with this modern day need to psychologically pigeonhole all literary characters.
-Alison to me is simply an exceptional character who loves to have fun, has a strong, independent streak and who finds it difficult to suppress her physical impulses!
+Alison to me is simply an exceptional character— one who loves to have fun, has a strong, independent streak, and who finds it difficult to suppress her physical impulses!
 I'm happy to leave it at that.

 Inner Beauty versus Physical